AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 * 3a.
 Storage write fails
   * 3a1.
 System restores prior consistent state and shows a storage failure message. \
     Use case ends.

+**Use Case: Edit Student**

+**Primary Actor:** Secondary School Tutor \
+**Goal:** Edit an existing student's details (name, phone, level).

+**Preconditions**
+* The target student is displayed and the provided index identifies a valid student.

+**Minimal Guarantees**
+* No partial edits; application state remains consistent.

+**Success Guarantees**
+* The student's details are updated in the model and persisted to storage.

+**MSS**
+1. Tutor initiates `edit` with an index and one or more editable fields (e.g., `n/`, `p/`, `l/`).
+2. System validates the index and parses supplied fields.
+3. System creates the edited student and checks for exact duplicate students in the address book.
+4. System checks for duplicate name-only or phone-only and proceeds with edit.
+5. System updates the model, persists changes, and shows a success message.

+Use case ends.

+**Extensions**
+* 1a.
+Missing or invalid index / no editable fields provided
+    * 1a1.
+System shows a validation error (invalid index / nothing to edit) and aborts.
+    * 1a2.
+Tutor corrects input. \
+      Use case resumes at step 1.

+* 3a.
+Edited student would duplicate an existing student (same name and phone)
+    * 3a1.
+System shows a duplicate student error and aborts. \
+      Use case ends.

+* 4a.
+Edited name or phone collides with existing students (name-only or phone-only)
+    * 4a1.
+System performs the edit, persists it, and shows a success message that includes a warning that a student with name/phone already exists.

+* 5a.
+Storage write fails after updating model
+    * 5a1.
+System rolls back changes where possible, shows a failure message and aborts. \
+      Use case ends.

 **Use case: Add Class to Student**